fmi-lab/up-group5/grades/README.md

 ## Conditions

-Overall, we're going to give you 6 homeworks, each of them will have regular problems giving you 10 points if you manage to do them but each homework is going to have also 5 bonus points.
+Overall, we're going to give you 6 homeworks and 2 exams

+Each of the homeworks is going to have regular problems giving you 10 points if you manage to do them well.
-You need 60 points for excellent mark but you can obtain 90.
-So, chances are good that you'll manage to do well.
+On top of that every homework is going to have 5 bonus points making it up to 15 points you could get out of each.

-Handling your homework after the deadline will automatically reduce the points you can get from it to half.
+Sending your homework after the deadline is going to automatically affect the points you can get from it: typically reduce them to half, unless you have a serious excuse.

 The deadline is going to always be appended to the name of the homework.
 Example: `homework0-25102015`

 The deadline always marks the last day until midnight.
-So it means you can still send your homework during the day, in this case during 25.10.2015
+So it means you can still send your homework during the day, in this case during `25.10.2015`

+Each of the exams is going to have regular problems giving you 15 points if you manage to do them well.
+On top of that every exam is going to have 10 bonus points making it up to 25 points you could get out of each.

+The maximum points you can get is 130 and the grades are distributed as follows:
+- [100, 140) : 6
+-  [80, 100) : 5
+-  [60, 80)  : 4
+-  [40, 60)  : 3

+For every two unsent homeworks (exluding homework0) we are going to lower the grade by 1.
+So, it's very important to send your homework, it doesn't have to be perfect but at least put the effort to participate.

+If you don't come to one of the exam your final grade will be lowered by 1 but **if you don't come to both of the exams the best you could get is 3**.

+So, if you just participate and send your homework and do the exams, you'll probably won't have a problem to get a very good to excellent mark.

+We are free to give bonus points outside the formulated system explained above if we think someone overdid in a reasonable way, if we like a particular solution or even if someone managed to follow strictly given instructions.